soda460/prokka_tag_ARGs_with--proteins/README.md

     prokka --setupdb

-You can check that it has been detected properly with:
+You can check that the new core database has been detected properly with:

     prokka --listdb